dengste/org-caldav/README.md

 synced and which not:

-* If you only want to sync manually marked entries, use org-caldav-select-tags, which is directly mapped to org-export-select-tags, so see its doc-string on how it works.
+* If you only want to sync manually marked entries, use `org-caldav-select-tags`, which is directly mapped to `org-export-select-tags`, so see its doc-string on how it works.

-* If you want to exclude certain tags, use org-caldav-exclude-tags, which is mapped to org-icalendar-exclude tags.
+* If you want to exclude certain tags, use `org-caldav-exclude-tags`, which is mapped to `org-icalendar-exclude` tags.

-* If you want more fine grained control, use org-caldav-skip-conditions.
-The syntax of the conditions is described in the doc-string of org-agenda-skip-if.
+* If you want more fine grained control, use `org-caldav-skip-conditions`.
+The syntax of the conditions is described in the doc-string of `org-agenda-skip-if`.

-Note however that the normal org-agenda-skip-function(-global) will **not** have any effect on the icalendar exporter (this used to be the case, but changed with the new exporters).
+Note however that the normal `org-agenda-skip-function(-global)` will **not** have any effect on the icalendar exporter (this used to be the case, but changed with the new exporters).